 Myth 5.
 Dairy products can cause acne

 There are no studies that support the link between acne and dairy.
-As a matter of fact, dairy provides a lot of essential nutrients that could contribute to a healthy glowing skin.
+As a matter of fact, dairy provides a lot of essential nutrients that could contribute to healthy glowing skin.
 There are several factors that cause acne such as exposure to pollutants, hormones, skin type, and genetics.

 Myth 6.
 Taking calcium supplements can replace milk